pieterjanvc/mgs2amr/readme.txt

 Special case when resuming an existing pipeline
  -p Provide only a pipelineId (found in file called pipelineId in temp/output folder).
-     Use if an error occurred and you like to resume from a specific temp file All other parameters but verbose will be ignored
+     Use if an error occurred and you like to resume from a specific temp file All other parameters but step (-s) and verbose (-v) will be ignored

 -- END META2AMR.SH ---